adras/MyNotebook/Angular-Cheat-Sheet.md

 * Right-click on the Frontend-project in Visual Studio, choose Open in Terminal
 * In Terminal type: ng generate service heroes/hero

+# Adding new packages
+To install as normal package run: `npm install packagename` To install as a dev packge run: `npm install Use npm install packagename --save-dev`

 # Proxy config
 Proxy config is required to access e.g. mynotebook.xx/notes For this the proxy.conf.json is enabled, and there's a reference in angular.json to it